 Dr. Leontis received the degree of Doctor of Musical Arts from the University of North Carolina Greensboro in May 2017.
 She completed the Masters of Music degree in vocal performance from Boston University and the Bachelors of Music degree in vocal performance from the Eastman School of Music.
 While at Eastman she sang regularly with Eastman Colleguim Musicum, directed by early music specialist and lutenist Paul O'Dette.

 Also an enthusiastic voice teacher, Dr. Leontis enjoys teaching and sharing her love of music with others immensely.
 Dr. Leontis currently serves on the voice faculty of Keene State College where she teaches voice and diction.
 She has previously served on the voice faculties of the University of Texas Rio Grande Valley, the New England Conservatory Preparatory School, Guilford College, and the Boston University Tanglewood Institute.
-She has presented workshops and masterclasses at the Boston Conservatory, Texas A & M Kingsville, the University of Texas Rio Grande Valley, Keene State College, the Boston University Tanglewood Institute, the New School of Music, and Greensboro College.
+She has presented workshops and masterclasses at Harvard University, Oakland University, the Boston Conservatory, Texas A & M Kingsville, the University of Texas Rio Grande Valley, Keene State College, the Boston University Tanglewood Institute, the New School of Music, and Greensboro College.
 She serves frequently as an adjudicator and clinician for high school and university programs.

 Dr. Leontis grew up in Bowling Green, OH where she began studying piano at age 6 and violin at age 9, before beginning her voice studies at age 15.
 She enjoys cooking vegetarian food, traveling, running, practicing yoga, and hiking with her husband, bass trombonist Travis, and dog Gavi in her spare time.